 - 2009 Children’s Pavilion was opened; inside is the Rose Carousel, which includes 30 animals hand-carved from basswood.

 After the driver parked, we walked over to the entrance and the group scattered as each person went at their own pace.
 Here and there, I caught a glimpse of some of the ladies.
 We all naturally congregated in the Blue Poppy Restaurant.
-It was hot and we all needed a break from the heat, to grab a bite to eat and a drink.
+It was hot and we all needed a break from the heat, and to grab a bite to eat and a drink.

 For many the highlight is the Rose Garden.
 According to the Butchart Gardens website, about 250 varieties of roses bloom each summer, with about 2,500 plants including Hybrid Tea, Rugosa, Rambler, and the standard.
 You can also find out what’s blooming in their Garden Updates blog posts.
 During my visit, some flowers were the Snapdragon, Giant Lily, St John’s Wort, Blue Poppy, Geranium, and Wisteria.
 July is a beautiful time to visit the gardens.